-Whether you're shopping for cheap flooring options to complete your kitchen, bathroom, bedroom, or basement, you'll find that the latest innovations in materials give you more looks to choose from while keeping your budget in check.
+Whether you're shopping for cheap flooring options to complete your kitchen, bathroom, bedroom, or basement, the latest innovations in materials give you more looks to choose from while keeping your budget in check.

 Here are the best cheap flooring options on the market.